 Compensated Absences.
 Certain employees are entitled to receive accrued vacation pay in a lump-sum cash payment upon termination of employment with the District.
-The net increase of \$158,109 over the prior fiscal year represents the recorded increase in the liability due to employees' not using accumulated vacation pay and allowing days to accumulate.
+The net decrease of \$187,559 over the prior fiscal year represents the recorded decrease in the liability due to employees' using accumulated vacation pay and not allowing days to accumulate.
 The general fund and special revenue funds are used to liquidate compensated absences.